pgorman/dangerjaunt/dangerjaunt.md

 ## Exploration ##

 "Exploration turns" last ten times longer than combat turns.
-Each character takes a single complex action or two simple actions during a turn --- two moves; one move and listening at a door; rigging a pulley; etc.
+Each character takes a single complex action or two simple actions during a turn --- two moves; one move and lighting a torch; rigging a pulley; etc.

-During exploration, in addition to adjudicating basic actions, the referee considers how far the characters see in the gloom, how long light sources burn before exhausting their fuel, and what sounds echo to or from nearby monsters.
+During exploration, the referee considers how far the characters see in the gloom, how long light sources burn before exhausting their fuel, and what sounds echo to or from nearby monsters.

 Light Source     | Distance   | Duration
 -----------------|------------|----------